Multimodality in VR: A survey: The effects of multimodality in perceived realism

 Other modalities \new{may also play} an important role in users' self-consciousness: \new{Several works has shown that multimodality can dramatically increase the sense of presence~\cite{gallace2012multisensory}, although confidence levels for certain tasks are higher in traditional (i.e., audio-visual) virtual environments, due to a higher cognitive load~\cite{jung2020impact}.} \new{Besides additional modalities, other factors such as immersion and emotion have been analyzed and argued to have a clear impact on the sense of presence~\cite{banos2004immersion}.} \new{In particular, audiovisual content eliciting emotional responses (like sadness) can increase engagement and presence, somehow bypassing the immersive effects of specific displays.}

-Multimodality however presents some challenges and limitations: Gallace et al.~\cite{gallace2012multisensory} focused on the \new{limitations} of multimodality, and, in particular, in the ones associated with the simultaneous stimulation of multiple senses, including the senses of touch, smell, taste, and even nioceptive (i.e., painful) sense, given the cognitive limitations in the human sensory perception bandwidth when users have to divide their attention between multiple sensory modalities. \new{Moreover, situations where some modalities violate interpersonal space may also lead to diminishing presence and comfort~\cite{wilcox2006personal}}.
-Ultimately, achieving user's self-consciousness depends on finding the right balance between different multimodal cues, and the users' comfort, confidence, and capacity to integrate them.
+\csur{As reported in some of the aforementioned works, }multimodality presents some challenges and limitations: Gallace et al.~\cite{gallace2012multisensory} focused on the ones associated with the simultaneous stimulation of multiple senses, including the senses of touch, smell, taste, and even nioceptive (i.e., painful) sense, given the cognitive limitations in the human sensory perception bandwidth when users have to divide their attention between multiple sensory modalities. \new{Moreover, situations where some modalities violate interpersonal space may also lead to diminishing presence and comfort~\cite{wilcox2006personal}}.
+Ultimately, achieving user's self-consciousness depends on finding the right balance between different multimodal cues, and the users' comfort, confidence, and capacity to integrate them. \csur{Establishing guidelines towards this balance remains one of the most interesting avenues in multimodal interaction.}